 The original video (found at HTC Hub) has been made private, so we found an alternative.

 Considering the low video quality, it's hard to say exactly what has been changed in Sense 4 compared to previous versions, aside from the pretty animations.
+There is one thing certain though - it still looks the same.

 What do you get when you take a Droid Bionic, slap a keyboard on it, and give it the bloat (physically - not bloatware) treatment?
 The Droid 4!
 This phone was originally said to be like the "Droid RAZR with a keyboard," but we see nothing RAZR about this behemoth.
 We'll start off gently - but brace yourself, it gets pretty ugly.

 Update: Just realized that this is a dummy unit (not sure how I overlooked that the first time around), so that means it may not the exact size of the actual Droid 4.
+We'll just have to wait and find out.

 Who's in the market for a whack looking phone with some sort of flip-out hybrid keyboard-screen?
 You are?
 Then the LG Doubleplay is singing your song.
 Check this... thing... out: